polkadot-developers/polkadot-docs/develop/blockchains/deployment/overview.md

 ## Introduction

-Deploying a blockchain built with the Polkadot SDK is a crucial phase in the development lifecycle, transforming a locally developed network into a fully functioning and secure system ready for public or private use.
-This section provides a high-level overview of the deployment process, introducing developers to key concepts, tools, and best practices to ensure a smooth transition from development to production.
+Deploying a blockchain with the Polkadot SDK is a critical step in transforming a locally developed network into a secure, fully functioning system for public or private use.
+It involves more than just launching a runtime; you'll need to prepare the chain specification, ensure ecosystem compatibility, and plan for long-term maintenance and updates.

-Deploying a blockchain is more than just launching a runtime; it involves preparing the chain specification, ensuring compatibility with the Polkadot ecosystem, and implementing long-term maintenance and update strategies.
-Whether deploying a test network for development purposes or launching a mainnet for production, this guide covers the essential points required to get your blockchain up and running.
+Whether deploying a test network for development or a mainnet for production, this guide highlights the essential steps to get your blockchain operational.
+It provides an overview of the deployment process, introducing key concepts, tools, and best practices for a smooth transition from development to production.

 ## Deployment Process